tanteckfang/tp/docs/DeveloperGuide.md

 ### B.11 Sort by course size
 **Prerequisites:** There should be at least 3 student records stored, with varying number of courses taken for each student.

-1. Valid sort criterion is provided
+1. Valid sort criterion is provided:
     1. **Test case:** `sort course` or `sort course size-descending` <br>
        **Expected Outcome:** The left panel shows the students' arranged in decreasing number of courses taken.

-2. Additional sort criterion is specified
+2. Additional sort criterion is specified:
     1. **Test case:** `sort course size-ascending` <br>
        **Expected Outcome:** The left panel shows the students' arranged in increasing number of courses taken.

-3. Invalid sort criterion is provided
+3. Invalid sort criterion is provided:
     1. **Test case:** `sort course random` <br>
        **Expected Outcome:** The list of students remains unchanged.
 An error message is displayed, stating that the command format is invalid.
 It also provides the command format and an example.

 ### B.12 Sort by tags
 **Prerequisites:** There should be at least 3 student records stored, with different tags attached to each student.

-1. Valid sort criterion is provided
+1. Valid sort criterion is provided:
     1. **Test case:** `sort tags` <br>
        **Expected Outcome:** The left panel shows the students' arranged in order of decreasing tag importance.

-2. Invalid sort criterion is provided
+2. Invalid sort criterion is provided:
     1. **Test case:** `sort tags random` <br>
        **Expected Outcome:** The list of students remains unchanged.
 An error message is displayed, stating that the command format is invalid.
 It also provides the command format and an example.